WellFiredDevelopment/dotPeekDocumentation/sphinx/source/general/introduction.rst

 This documentation is organised in five sections, the way it is split up should be relatively intuitive:

-- The :ref:`sec-general` section contains this introduction as well as general information on the tool It also contains the :ref:`doc_faq`.
+- The :ref:`sec-general` section contains this introduction as well as the :ref:`doc_general_faq`.
-- The :ref:`sec-learn` section is the the main entry point of this documentation, as it contains all the necessary information on using the tool.
+- The :ref:`sec-getting-started` section gives you a quick entry point to start using the tool.
-- Finally, the :ref:`sec-class-ref` is the documentation of the .Command API.
-It is generated automatically from a files in the main repository, and the generated files of the documentation are therefore not meant to be modified.
+- Finally, the :ref:`sec-class-ref` is the documentation of the .Peek API.
+It is generated automatically from files in the main repository, and the generated files of the documentation are therefore not meant to be modified.